PackeTsar/freeztp/README.md

   1. Install OS with appropriate IP and OS settings and update to latest patches (recommended).
 Check out the below links for easy Post-Install processes for OS's supported by FreeZTP.
     - **CentOS 7:** [CentOS Minimal Server - Post-Install Setup][centos-post-install]
-	    - Make sure to install Git for a CentOS install `sudo yum install git -y`
+      - Make sure to install Git for a CentOS instal
+        - `sudo yum install git -y`
     - **Ubuntu 16:** [Ubuntu Minimal Server - Post-Install Setup][ubuntu-post-install]
       - Make sure to install python-pip and git for Ubuntu
         - `sudo apt install -y python-pip`